Maduro taps US fugitive to revamp Venezuela oil industry

 Both positions were occupied until now by Gen. Manuel Quevedo, who during his 28-month tenure watched as oil production in the country sitting atop the world’s largest petroleum reserves collapsed by 65%.

-The shakeup comes amid crashing global oil prices and after two decades of plummeting crude production at Venezuela's state-ruin oil firm equal to 19% of levels when the late President Chávez took power in 1999.
+The shakeup comes amid crashing global oil prices and follows a two-decade collapse of crude production at Venezuela's state-ruin oil firm, which today pumps amounts equal to 19% of levels seen when the late President Chávez took power in 1999.

-Venezuelans in recent weeks have experienced critical gasoline shortages even in the capital of Caracas, the seat of politics and concentration of wealth normally spared shortages across the nation.
+In recent weeks, Venezuelans have experienced critical gasoline shortages and mile-long lines at stations lasting days even in the capital of Caracas, which is normally spared the shortages seen across the nation.

+Amid a deepening social and economic crisis, the U.S. and a coalition of nearly 60 nations are pressing Maduro to stand down.
+Those nations recognize opposition politician Juan Guaidó as Venezuela's legitimate president, arguing that Maduro's election in 2018 was a sham because the most popular opposition candidates were banned from running.

 U.S. Immigration and Customs Enforcement recently added El Aissami to its list of 10 most-wanted fugitives.
 He was sanctioned in 2017 as allegedly being a major drug trafficker and then was indicted two years later on allegations of violating those sanctions.